 Capture One is Expensive

 Let’s face it.
 Capture One is more expensive vs Lightroom, and you don’t even have Photoshop.
 So you need to weigh if the extra professional tools of Capture One is worth the higher price point.
 After all, if you are like most photographers, you will do 90% of your editing in Lightroom / Capture One and not in Photoshop.
 However, many photographers would hate to let go of Photoshop.
 Even though a good photo editor like Affinity Photo might be able to replace Photoshop for your needs.
+However, Capture One do have special prices if you only need it for a single camera brand like Nikon, Fuji, or Sony.

 Capture One doesn’t have a history panel